JustineKyleBostrillo/MentalHealthBotProject/readme.md

 UTSA Specialized Mental Health Bot: Creating an interactive AI model which can connect to students on campus struggling with mental health with professionals; as well as give general advice.
 Both in a physical world and the we world

+Installation:
-Installation: 1.
-Download The Latest Python Version 2. "pip install -e ."
+1. Download The Latest Python Version
+2. Download The Latest Release Of The Project
+3. In The Root Folder "pip install -e ."
 In Command Prompt/Terminal

 To Run: "python main.py" In The Root Folder